RoboticsGG/LMIC-Arduino-AS923-925/README.md

-This is a workaround of matthijskooijman/arduino-lmic for AS923 upper spectrum (923-925 MHz) direct replace the frequency table and datarate in EU868 configuration.
+This is a workaround of matthijskooijman/arduino-lmic for AS923 upper spectrum (923-925 MHz) direct replace the frequency table and datarate of EU868 configuration.

 Arduino-LMIC library
 ====================